We've spoken at length about how expensive recruitment can be for small businesses.

 You should also consider the purpose of each question you're going to ask the candidates.
 That'll not only help you with your hiring decision, it'll also keep the interview to a manageable length.

 Although many hiring managers have their ideal candidate in mind at this stage of the process, it's important not to be too set on this persona.
-Stay open-minded, and stay on the look for exceptional candidates who could fit the role even if they don't tick all the boxes.
+Stay open-minded, and stay on the lookout for exceptional candidates who could fit the role even if they don't tick all the boxes.

 Let's move on to look at how to craft killer interviews.